ThatsNotMySourceCode/Random/README.md

 ## Smart Contract API

 - `RevealAndCommit`: For miners to commit/reveal entropy.
 Requires deposit.
-- `BuyEntropy`: For anyone to purchase random bytes with on-chain proof of freshness/security.
+- `BuyEntropy`: For anyone to purchase random bytes with on-chain proof of deposit level.
 Requires on-chain price (use `QueryPrice` before sending).
 - `QueryPrice`: Public function returning the exact fee for any BuyEntropy request.
 - `GetContractInfo`, `GetUserCommitments`: Read-only status/info functions for UIs/wallets/bots.